Algeria entry requirements for Bosnia and Herzegovina passport holders

 Frequently asked questions

-No. Algeria does not offer visa on arrival for Bosnian passport holders.
+No. Bosnia and Herzegovina is not on Algeria's visa-on-arrival list.
 You must obtain a visa from an Algerian embassy or consulate before you travel.

-No. Tourist visas are not extendable.
-You must leave before the visa expires.
+Visa extensions are generally not granted.
+The database indicates that visas are not extendable.
+You must leave Algeria before your visa expires.
 Overstaying can result in fines or deportation.

 Official sources